fpalsson/com.fp.advanced-scheduler/README.txt

 Add error handling in relevant places.

-Refactor relevant parts and move some logic from Vue to websettings.
 Refactor websettings into containerclasses (possible namechange also), now that webpack makes modules with export usable.

 Adding monthly shedule.

-Adding solar events, based on suncalc (first version is implemented, testing needed).

 Adding conditional ScheduleItems (trigger at sunrise if it is before/after fixed time)